adam-srut/One-molecule-visualization/README.md

 ### Coming soon:

 - [ ] More complete support of various atom types.
-- [ ] Visualization of normal modes from quantum chemistry calculations.
+- [x] Visualization of normal modes from quantum chemistry calculations.
+    - [x] Support for Orca calculations.
+    - [ ] Support for Turbomole calculations.